 Things began to change however, with the entry into the market, of the South African giant Mobile Telecommunications Network (MTN) in 1998.
 Calls became cheaper, and the network was extended to rural areas, going beyond Kampala as the hub for the mobile telephone industry.
 More players like Airtel, Warid and Zain entered the marked with more diversified products making communication even cheaper.
 More internet providers also came on the scene and the cost, while still one of the most expensive in the world, became much cheaper than before.

 Since then, the ICT sector has grown rapidly.
 The industry Grew by 30.3% in the 2009/10 financial year accounting for 3.3% of the GDP.
 Over 50% of the population are subscribed to mobile phone service provider and the number of internet users increased from 2,475,812 in 2008 to 4,178,085 in 2010 (168% of growth).
+Millions own smartphones, a fact driving digital penetration even in the rural countryside.
 Internet users are estimated at 6.5million as of 2012, accounting for 18.5 percent of the country’s population of 35 million.
 The increase in internet usage has been further fueled by the country’s youth bulge.
 Uganda has the world’s youngest population, with over 78% below 30 years.
 These are more embracing of ICTs than their older, and inevitably old school, parents.

 The liberalization of the communication industry also led to an increase in FM radio stations which now number in hundreds and as a result up to 80 percent of all households especially in the countryside now rely on radio for news and information.
 The “Ebimeeza” (people’s parliaments) call-in talk shows were popularized and people began to freely debate the most important political and social issues of the day.
 There also dozens of TV stations and a couple of daily newspapers serving different audiences in the country.